 What is a .PAT file?
 It’s a system file extension used by DiskStation Manager (DSM), the operating system for Synology NAS devices; it contains the files required to install or update the low-level operating system software that runs the device.
 DSM updates that come as .PAT files can be used from Control Panel by choosing “Update & Restore” and then the “DSM Update” option.

 How do you manually update your DSM Operating System on your Synology NAS?
 You can download the DSM .PAT update file from Synology Download Center and perform a manual DSM update.
-First of all visit the Synology Website and then go to the download section to download the latest DSM update to your computer.
-Unzip the file to get a .PAT system update file.
-Follow the instructions in the images below.

 - Check if the upgrading process was interrupted by other users on the NAS or an unexpected event such as a power failure.